How I Survived My First Semester of Grad School

 Along with asking your advisor about dates that you should know about, another great resource is the academic calendar.
 Colleges usually have this available on their school website.
 The academic calendar shows all of the school’s important dates such as add/drop periods, course schedule releases, registration dates, and the first and last day of school.
 Before my semester started, I made sure to look at the calendar and write down all of the dates that are relevant to my academic career.
 After all, you wouldn’t want to miss a registration deadline and push back your graduation date!

 As soon as your courses are available on Blackboard or Canvas, you want to make sure to read the course syllabus.
 It will have everything you need to know about the class such as the grading structure, assignment deadlines, and contact information.
 You want to mentally prepare yourself before you dive into the assignments.
 Learn what you will gain from the curriculum and what the course expectations are.

 Keep Track of Deadlines

 In my experience, one of the most crucial steps to having a successful semester is writing down all assignment deadlines.
+Managing your time as a grad student is crucial.
+Yes, even for online courses!
 Staying organized with a planner or calendar can keep you on track and successful.
 Throughout the semester, I always made sure to see what assignments are due the next week.
 This helped me plan how much time per day I should allocate to assignments and studying.
 This is especially important if your courses have different types of assignments.
 I recommend planning ahead so you don’t have to worry about completing any assignments in a rush.
 Unlike my undergraduate years where I could pull all-nighters to make sure I ace an exam, I need to be more conscious of my time and energy.
 After all, who wants to go to work running on only an hour of sleep?